adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 8)	Add 120 uL (or enough to cover gel pieces) of 100% acetonitrile to the gel pieces.
 Incubate at room temperature for 10 minutes.
 Remove and discard acetonitrile, and then repeat (#8).
 9)	Speed vac gel pieces for 5 minutes to dry (completely dry).
 10)	Move on to trypsin digestion.

+###Trypsin Digestion :

+###Extracting Tryptic peptides:
+1. Briefly (30 s) spin tube containing in-gel digestion.
+2. Label new 0.6mL tube (could use 1.5mL tube if needed) low resistance.
+3. Pipet off (of the gel pieces) the tryptic digest solution and place in the respective (new) 0.6mL tube (Labeling is critical here! – transferring to the wrong tube is where most mistakes are made).
+4. TO THE GEL PIECES add 100-150uL (make sure to add same amount to each sample) of extraction solution (50% acetonitrile, 2.5% formic acid)
+a.
+Quickly vortex tube.
+5. Incubate at room temperature for 55 minutes.
+Spin gel pieces with extraction solution in microcentrifuge at full speed for 5 minutes.
+6. Remove extraction solution and combine it to the digest solution in the appropriate 0.6mL tube.
+7. TO THE GEL PIECES add 100 uL of 100% acetonitrile – again they should be completely covered (KEEP LIDS CLOSED in between pipetting).
+Quickly vortex and flip liquid to bottom of tube.
+Let sit on bench for 10 minutes.
+The gel pieces may begin to turn whitish – Flick to get gel pieces dislodged.
+8. Briefly spin tubes.
+9. Combine the 100% acetonitrile solutions to the appropriate 0.6mL tubes.
+(Pipette up and down to mix).
+10. Add 50 uL of 100% MeCN (acetonitrile) to the gel pieces.
+Incubate at room temperature for 10 minutes.
+Spin tubes for 30 s at max speed.
+Remove MeCN and add to tubes with the tryptic digestion solution.
+11. Keep gel pieces until you have MS results in case the digestion didn’t work properly (store at -80C).
+The digestion won’t work well if pH is off, if it is too hot or too cold, or if the gel pieces become too thirsty (dehydrated).
+12. Quickly vortex 0.6mL tubes and briefly spin them (need to use 1.5mL tube sleeve in microcentrifuge).
+13. Speed-vac 0.6mL tubes to dryness (this takes a long time).
+14. If tubes have a white residue on the inside of the tubes or white pellet, add 20 uL of 50% acetonitrile, 50% HPLC water, and speed vac until dried.
+Repeat until there is no longer any white residue.
+The white residue is salt from the ammonium bicarbonate.
+This can affect labeling and LC-MS/MS analysis.
+15. Freeze 0.6mL tubes at -20 or -80oC until labeling and/or LC-MS/MS analysis.

 ------